Beltus/blog/_sc/2020-07-25-forget-motivation-do-this.md

 These rules were meant to reinforce the concept of accountability.
 I knew that, by stating your name and posting the above information for everyone to see, you become obligated to do it.
 It's like making a deal or signing a contract.
 No one wants to be a fraud or liar or pretender or anything bad.

 Now, fast forward 3 weeks later.
-I completed a 500-page book in just 8 days and I am almost done reading my second book.
-My book reading club members especially those who started the same day with me, are all reading their second books at the moment of writing this article.
+I completed a 500-page book in 8 days and I have just finished reading my second book **The Four-Hour Work Week** by Tim Ferris this morning before completing this article.

+My book reading club members especially those who started the same day with me, are almost done reading their second books as well as I write this article today.

 Remember that, these are normal guys and gals that could not even commit to reading 5 pages of a book a day, now some of them even surprised me by reading up to 60 pages some days.
 It is simply unbelievable.